Level of education

 Description

-The theoretical knowledge necessary for the understanding, formulation and implementation of dispersed systems will be detailed in this module.
-The physico-chemical principles governing the preparation and stability of solid-liquid and liquid-liquid dispersions will be detailed in accordance with the specifications and the expected properties of use.
-The different concepts addressed are dispersibility of powders, modification of the solid/liquid interface for the control of zeta potential and colloidal interactions (extended DLVO), rheology of dispersed systems in relation with the state of dispersion.
-Liquid-liquid dispersion: emulsification, Winsor's R ratio, HLD formulation and formulation maps.
+The theoretical knowledge necessary for understanding, formulating, and implementing dispersed systems will be detailed in this module.
+The physicochemical principles governing the preparation and stability of solid-liquid and liquid-liquid dispersions will be detailed in accordance with specifications and expected usage properties.
+The various concepts covered include powder dispersibility, modification of the solid/liquid interface to control zeta potential and colloidal interactions (extended DLVO), and rheology of dispersed systems in relation to the state of dispersion.
+Liquid-liquid dispersion: emulsification, Winsor's R ratio, formulation using the HLD method, and formulation maps.

 Objectives

-• Extract from a particle size analysis relevant quantities to characterize a divided solid according to the technique used (microscopy, light scattering, sedigraphy...).
+- Extract from a particle size analysis the relevant parameters for characterizing a divided solid according to the technique used (microscopy, light scattering, sedimentography, etc.).

-• Identify the role of adjuvants (dispersing polymers, surfactants, viscosity correcting polymers, gelling agents, etc.) used in the different stages of the formulation of a solid/liquid dispersion.
+- Identify the role of adjuvants (dispersing polymers, surfactants, viscosity-correcting polymers, gelling agents, etc.) used in the various stages of formulating a solid/liquid dispersion.

-• Identify the different destabilization factors of dispersions and analyze the rheological behavior of a dispersion in relation with its microscopic state (stable, aggregated...).
-Implement a rational approach to modify a formulation in order to limit sedimentation/aggregation phenomena.
-Differentiate between viscous and gelling polymers.
+- Identify the various factors that destabilize dispersions and analyze the rheological behavior of a dispersion in relation to its microscopic state (stable, aggregated, etc.).
+Implement a rational approach to modifying a formulation in order to limit sedimentation/aggregation phenomena.
+Distinguish between viscosity-increasing and gelling polymers.

-• Formulation of emulsions by the HLD method.
+- Formulation of emulsions using the HLD method.

-• Different applications will be studied through examples chosen to illustrate the concepts presented, in particular, the development of dispersed systems precursors of ceramic or composite materials, emulsion synthesis of latex and quantum dots nanoparticles and metallic nanoparticles, techniques for the development of microcapsules ...
+- Various applications will be studied through examples chosen to illustrate the concepts presented, in particular, the development of dispersed precursor systems for ceramic or composite materials, emulsion synthesis of latex and quantum dot nanoparticles and metal nanoparticles, microcapsule development techniques, etc.

 Mastery of the principles of physical chemistry of aqueous solutions